 This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
-It sets out the steps that Vestey Holdings Limited and its subsidiaries have taken during the year ending 31 December 2018, and continue to take, to prevent modern slavery and human trafficking in its business and supply chain.
-See Appendix A of the UK subsidiary companies covered by this statement.
+It sets out the steps that Vestey Holdings Limited and its subsidiaries have taken during the year ending 31 December 2019, and continue to take, to prevent modern slavery and human trafficking in its business and supply chain.
+See Appendix A for the UK subsidiary companies covered by this statement.

 We accept that we all have a responsibility to be alert to the risks, however small, in our business and the wider supply chain.
 Staff are expected to report concerns and managers are expected to act on them and take appropriate actions.

 This statement sets out our actions to understand all potential Modern Slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking within our business and our supply chains.

 Vestey specialises in the sourcing, processing and distribution of chilled, ambient and frozen products in the meat, fish, seafood, dairy, fruit, vegetables, specialist meal, and fine foods categories.
 The Group also have two pension advisory businesses.

 Our headquarters are in Coulsdon, United Kingdom and we operate in various countries around the world and have offices in the UK, France, Denmark, Belgium, Lithuania, Dubai, Poland, the Philippines, Spain, the USA and China.
 We build long-term partnerships with suppliers and customers alike, and supply products for retail, foodservice, wholesale, hotels and restaurants, governments and manufacturing customers as well as directly to consumers.